 - staple remover

 These might not fit in a gift bag, but I LOVE these poster-sized sticky notes!

 The summer before my first year, I hit local yard sales to grab some affordable, gently used games and toys for recess.

 Board games that can be played in 15-20 minutes (preferably without 1,000 pieces), playing cards, and Legos are great choices for inside recess.

 Some schools provide outdoor recess equipment.
 If not, you can’t go wrong with kickballs, soccer balls, basketballs, footballs, frisbees, or jump ropes.

 I don’t know what else to call this category!
 Here a few other items that I never would have thought to ask for, but came in so handy my first year!

 - mini toolkit (hammer, Philips screwdriver, Allen wrenches)

 - quarter stash for the vending machines

-I hope this helps you get some ideas for fun and useful classroom gifts for new teachers!
+I hope this post helps you get some great new teacher gift ideas!